metablaster/WindowsFirewallRuleset/Docs/FAQ.md

 2. Ensure that log files were generated in the specified location.

-    - If log files were not generated go to step 3 below to grant permission to specified folder and then get back here to step 2
+    - If log files were not generated go to step 3 below to grant permission to specified directory and then get back here to step 2
-    - If you applied write permission to specified folder and log files aren't generated temporarily toggle setting to log successful connections and apply it, this should force generating logs.
+    - If you applied write permission to specified directory and log files aren't generated temporarily toggle setting to log successful connections and apply it, this should force generating logs.

-3. Verify that both the target folder and all the logs inside that directory grant write\
+3. Verify that both the target directory and all the logs inside that directory grant write\
 permission for Windows Firewall service which is `NT SERVICE\mpssvc`

 4. For changes to take effect save your modifications and reboot system.